MinionEnjoyer/Tic-Tac-Toe/README.md

 ## Credits

-Hardware design and soldering skills: Thanks to Mache Creeger
+A big thanks to my Dad, Mache Creeger
+The Cascadia College Students and Teachers

 ## License